Cadecraft/Supertris/README.md

 ## Building

 This project's CMakeLists was based on the [Cmake SFML Project Template](https://github.com/SFML/cmake-sfml-project).
-Here is how to build:
+CMake is required to build this project.
+Use these commands:

 For a single-configuration generator (typically the case on Linux and macOS):
 ```